Khaledayman9/Compilers-Algorithms/README.md

  • toString returns a string describing the NFA resulting from Thompson’s construction.
 A string describing the NFA resulting from Thompson’s construction is of the form Q#A#T#I#F.

-– Qis a string representation of the set of states; a semicolon-separated sequence of sorted integer literals.
+– Q is a string representation of the set of states; a semicolon-separated sequence of sorted integer literals.

 – A is a string representation of the input alphabet; a semicolon-separated sequence of alphabetically sorted symbols